 Can you put a new roof installation over the existing roof?

-Local building codes dictate how many layers of roofing are allowed on homes, so if a new layer would exceed that amount, you have no option but a tear-off!
-A roofing contractor also needs to note the structural stability of a home and weight of materials chosen for your new roof installation to determine if you can add a roof layer over the existing roof.
+Local building codes dictate how many layers of roofing are allowed on homes, so if a new layer exceeds that amount, you have no option but a tear off!
+A roofing contractor also needs to note the structural stability of a home and the weight of materials chosen for your new roof installation to determine if you can add a roof layer over the existing roof.